Welcome to the Family: How to Raise a Healthy Puppy

 To Spoil or Not to Spoil?

-There are two diametrically opposed theories on this subject.
+.
 One is wrong and the other is right.
 The wrong theory tells people that the less attention they pay to a pup when he cries or acts out, the sooner he will learn independence.

 Actually, the reverse is true.
 The more attention you pay a puppy when he is young the more independent he will become later in life (the same is true for children too).
 So, if the pup cries in the car on the way home, you should cradle him on your lap (unless you are the one driving), and if he cries at home for the first few nights, give him all the attention he needs.
 That doesn’t mean you have to pick him up, pet him, or feed him, but you should let him know you’re there and that you care.
 To make this easier on everyone, it is best to have the pup sleep in the bedroom so that he has company and doesn’t think he’s alone in his new home.
 Kind behavior of this sort will help forge a healthy bond between new owners and their pet and help build the pups’ confidence.
 The puppy’s independence will come later, once he has overcome the trauma of separation from his mom and littermates.